 Sometimes clothing is more than just an item that we wear to look good and protect ourselves from elements, it’s a communicator of culture and identity.
-In Korea, many items have this significance but often the most identifiable is the Hanbok, also referred to as a Joseon-oth in the North.
+In Korea, many items have this significance but often the most identifiable is the Hanbok, also referred to as a Joseon-oth in North Korea.

 The Hanbok is a traditional dress with a long history dating back as far as the Goguryeo Dynasty, although the designs today are a reflection of the Joseon Dynasty.
 While they are no longer an everyday garment it is still possible to witness their beauty in person with the chances increasing significantly with semi-formal and formal occasions.
 I’ll never forget the first time I saw one worn, which was during a visit to a school in Pyongyang.
 I was instantly struck by their vibrant colours and unique patterns, which are in par what the Hanbok is so notorious for.
 The longer I stared the more I came to admire, just watching the women move in them was mesmerising.
 They radiated eloquence and femininity, and were so graceful as a result of the Chima (skirt) design which is oversized and billowing.